China’s Liquor Market in 2019

 Imported liquor consumption is high in first tier cities like Beijing, Guangzhou, and Shenzhen where there is easy accessibility to different alcoholic beverages.
 Shanghai consumers drank around 4.85 million liters of whisky in the first quarter of 2017.
 Six out of ten spirits consumers in China are male, but the number of female drinkers has been steadily increasing.
 More young people are also drinking for personal/casual consumption.

 Money and social status play a huge part in China’s choice of liquor.
 For many consumers, there is a strong correlation between imported brands and luxury.
 Serving foreign spirits in parties is an opportunity to show off the host’s wealth.
 Extravagant gift giving, especially of alcoholic beverages, remains a huge Chinese tradition.

 Due to the growing distrust for domestic spirits, more consumers are choosing foreign brands that are known for quality and safety.
-In the past year, Chine’s liquor market has been inundated with counterfeit products.
+In the past few years, China’s liquor market has been inundated with counterfeit products.
 As a result, sales of brandy, whiskey, and other imported alcohols rose in volume.

-Traditionally, China is a brandy market.
+Brandy is the best selling imported liquor in China.
 It registered the highest growth rate of 44.4% in 2016.
 Cognac is the most popular variety with about 22.6 million bottles shipped to China last year.
 Whisky is also becoming huge in the Chinese market, with a year-on-year increase of 11.2% in import volume.